 It’s official - nations all over the world have declared a climate emergency, the scientific studies and severe weather conditions are being recognised, and people such as Sir David Attenborough are actually being listened to!

-We as humans can be better to the planet with each and every one of our actions in any given day - from choosing to use a more eco-friendly alternative product, to taking responsibility for our own carbon footprints!
-In this blog post, we’ve identified some small changes we can quite easily make in our day to day lives to help us all live a little more sustainably!
+We as humans can be better to the planet with each and every one of our actions in any given day - from choosing to use a more eco friendly alternative product, to reducing our carbon footprints!

 Walking to the shop, cycling to work and skipping on an unnecessary car journey are all simple ways to reduce our carbon footprints, and public transport offers us a more eco friendly option when we have to go a little bit further!